MSc Immersive Technologies (Virtual and Augmented Reality)

 See international equivalent qualifications on the International Office website.

-Graduates from this master's will be keenly sought after, capable of developing and deploying immersive applications in a variety of sectors, apply their knowledge to real-world industry challenges, and will be able to innovate and work successfully in interdisciplinary teams.
+Graduates from this master's will be capable of developing and deploying immersive applications in a variety of sectors, applying their knowledge to real-world industry challenges, and will be able to innovate and work successfully in interdisciplinary teams.
 As diverse sectors pivot to embrace immersive technologies, the demand for graduates with skills in this area has skyrocketed and are becoming integral to a wide range of occupations across the globe.

 Students will graduate with a portfolio of work that shows what they are able to do and will have a network of professional contacts to draw on.
 Top graduates will be able to proactively advance the development of immersive technologies or go on to further study, either in the UK or internationally.